danmayer/danmayer.github.com/_posts/2013-07-30-static-sites-on-s3.md

 ## Static Site Publishing Code

-The primary piece of code you would want to look at to grok the static site generation flow would be [lib/pico_appz](https://github.com/danmayer/picoappz/blob/master/lib/pico_appz.rb).
+The primary piece of code you would want to look at to grok the static site generation flow <!--more--> would be [lib/pico_appz](https://github.com/danmayer/picoappz/blob/master/lib/pico_appz.rb).

 __Two primary entry points called from rake__